tron2003/Trip_Tales_Project_completed/README.md

 # TripTales-Complete
-Complete Coding
+Complete Coding\n
-Remeber to remove comments from jsonconfig.js in Frontend (As Comments are not allowed in JSON Files)
+Remember to remove comments from jsonconfig.js in Frontend\n (As Comments are not allowed in JSON Files)\n
-And create your own env file by setting up MONGO Database See the Dependencies Text files for help
+And create your own env file by setting up MONGO Database\n See the Dependencies Text files for help